dmitryserbin/azdev-release-orchestrator/README.md

 - Filter Source Branch: enable filtering target release by primary artifact source branch name (optional)

 ### Specific Release

+Deploying specific release requires you to provide target stages for deployment.
+The target stages will be re-deployed in sequential order, exactly as you specified.

 - Release Name: select existing release to target (or specify release ID)
 - Release Stages: specify release deployment stage(s) (comma separated)